2025 South East Alaska Sea Kayak Symposium

 SE Alaska Sea Kayak Symposium

-The 2024 Sea Kayak Symposium is not a tour but rather an opportunity to gain the skills and experience to explore by sea kayak on your own.
+The 2025 Sea Kayak Symposium is an opportunity to gain the skills and experience to explore by sea kayak on your own.
 Join us and fellow paddlers for a weekend of knowledge based fun, in a world class seascape.

 Symposium Overview